Hambrook/dotfiles/README.md

 ### Installation

-Symlink or source the `dotfiles/home/.bashrc` file to your `.bashrc` file.
+Symlink or source the `dotfiles/home/.bashrc` file to your `.bashrc` file (and empty the rest of the file if desired).

 Optionally create and set some vars in `~/.variables` if you want.

+There are specific installer scripts inside `install/` if desired.
+Some make assumptions, some ask questions.

 ### Help